jmcrego/MiNMT/README.md

 ### (1) Preprocess

 Preprocessing indicates string transformations performed over raw text files before passed to the NMT network.
 Namely, tokenization and subtokenization steps.
-We use the python api (https://github.com/OpenNMT/Tokenizer) that can bi installed via `pip install pyonmttok`.
+We use the python api (https://github.com/OpenNMT/Tokenizer) that can be installed via `pip install pyonmttok`.

 * Build `$BPE` Model: